 Grease Traps and Grease Interceptors: What’s the Difference?

 When you’re looking for help with your grease systems, you should know whether you’ve got a grease trap or a grease interceptor.
 Regardless of which you have, though, you’ll need a professional to come help you with cleaning services.
 Learn the difference between the two, then give us a call to help you with your grease waste and trap cleaning.

 Grease Traps and Interceptors Are Almost the Same

-Grease traps were invented in the 1880’s.
+Grease traps were invented in the 1880s.
 Their design has remained unchanged ever since.
 Grease traps ‘trap’ grease in a tank.
 The tank has two chambers.
-Wastewater from the sinks of food service establishments enter the tank.
+Wastewater from the sinks of food service establishments enters the tank.
 As the water cools, the FOG hardens and the food waste settles to the bottom.
-When that happens, regular wastewater is displaced and flows into the second chamber, where it can then travel to the city sewer system.
+When that happens, regular kitchen wastewater is displaced and flows into the second chamber, where it can then travel to the city sewer system.